 In this tutorial you will learn how to antique metallic furniture paint.
+And there are two different metallic paint projects here.
 The antiquing process gives the painted furniture an aged look.
 Metallic furniture makes a statement and fits into any decor.
 The soft shine adds class to any room.

 This was a fun project.
 I love working with metallic paint and the Caromal Colours Toner.
 I mean, how pretty is this piece!
 The highlighted details are lovely.